pattiereaves/talk-prototyping-in-the-browser/slides.md

 Even if waiting for a data migration isn’t not a factor, you can use hot module reloading to edit and refine your markup faster than a livereload-type setup.

-This means that you can get a working website in your clients’ hands sooner
+This means that you can get a working website in your clients’ hands sooner.

+It fits in the agile process better.

 ---